-Sometimes, feeling sad is part of the healing process, and it’s part of living a full and meaningful life.
-Remember that you’re more than your emotions, but that your emotions are important messengers that are trying to guide you in the direction that you’re meant to go.
+Feeling sad is part of the healing process, and it’s part of living a full and meaningful life.
+Navigating the rich tapestry of being a human is a colorful journey.
+Keep alive the awareness that you’re more than your emotions, and your emotions will morph into important messengers that arise to guide you in the direction you’re meant to go.

 “Hope is being able to see that there is light despite all of the darkness.” – Desmond Tutu